 Sometimes the analysis was so thorough that the games did not even resume, as the players had already found out the outcome by analyzing deep enough.

 Clearly, we are talking about a very important practice.
 However, as the flow of information has increased and our modern life goes incredibly fast, the art of analyzing our own games has totally vanished or in some cases become very poor.
 We got more tools but we do not build as well as our predecessors.
-This is the case of many players, up to GM level.
+This is the case for many players, up to the GM level.

 In this article, we want to talk about how to use the engines and the databases when we analyze our games, what we need them for and how not to fool ourselves.

-Analyzing the game in stages:
+Chess Databases – Analyzing the game in stages:

 First, we have a look at the first moves; we check if the opening was played correctly.
 During this phase of analysis, running the engine is not very useful.